marcpinet/quanridor/README.md

 ## 📝 Description

-Adaptation of a fully fonctionnable Quoridor game with only pure HTML CSS & Javascript (except for the backend, but still _very_ limited).
+Quoridor game, available for both web and mobile platforms (with bots and online support) using only pure HTML CSS & Javascript.
+Made as part as a school project

 This version of the game includes a [fog of war](https://en.wikipedia.org/wiki/Fog_of_war) system, which means that you can only see the tiles that are in your line of sight.
 This adds a whole new layer of strategy to the game, as you can't see the other player's moves until you're close enough to them.